 Catch up on the latest NBA free agency and rumors leading up to Thursday's draft.

-Thursday's draft is up first, where the Pelicans are expected to select national player of the year and Duke forward Zion Williamson at No. 1.
+It's draft day at last, and the New Orleans Pelicans are on the clock, with all signs pointing to the selection of national player of the year and Duke forward Zion Williamson at No. 1.

 News and Rumors

 • Thursday, 9:07 p.m.: Rui Hachimura didn't meet with the Wizards or speak with anyone within the organization prior to being selected.
 (Ben Mehic, SB Nation)

 • Thursday, 8:29 p.m.: The Thunder have spoke with multiple teams about moving back in the first round from the No. 21 pick.
 (Adrian Wojnarowski, ESPN)

 • Thursday, 8:24 p.m.: The Pelicans continued to discuss trades with the No. 8 pick in the draft.
 (Adrian Wojnarowski, ESPN)

 • Thursday, 8:07 p.m.: The Timberwolves considered trade propositions despite being on the clock at No. 6.
 (Adrian Wojnarowski, ESPN)

 • Thursday, 7:52 p.m.: The Cavaliers are discussing trades involving the No. 5 pick.
 Cleveland is also discussing separate deals to unload JR Smith's partially guaranteed expiring contract that could absorb a bad contract into the Cavs' cap space attached to another first-round pick.
 (Adrian Wojnarowski, ESPN)